merauluka/sendgrid-integration/README.md

 for bug reports or questions about this module.
 If you want more info about SendGrid services, contact [SendGrid](https://sendgrid.com).

+This module uses a wrapper library for the SendGrid API.
+At the moment the wrapper library is for V2 of the API.
+V3 upgrade is being developed.

 FUNCTIONALITY
 --------------------------------------------------------------------------------
 This module overrides default email sending behaviour and sending emails through